 What is debt settlement?

-The easiest way to explain debt settlement (what it is, how it works, and if it’s a good idea) is with an excerpt from my newest book Life or Debt 2010.
+The easiest way to explain debt settlement – what it is, how it works, and if it’s a good idea – is with an excerpt from one of my books, Life or Debt 2010.

 Imagine that I owe you some serious money, say 10 grand.
 I faithfully made payments to you when I first borrowed the money five years ago, but since then I’ve lost my job and moved away.
 Now the payments have stopped.
 You’ve called me over and over, but despite your harassment, you haven’t gotten a payment from me in over a year.